mbuotidem/terraform-aws-slackbot-lambdalith/README.md

 - IAM roles and policies
 - Parameter Store for generated Slack App manifest

 It ships with sample lambda function code so you can verify functionality.
-However, you will ultimately want to wire up your own lambda using either the zip or directory custom sources described [below](#custom-lambda-source-code)
+However, you can choose to use your own lambda using either the zip or directory custom sources described [below](#custom-lambda-source-code)

 ## Configuring Lambda Function Source